harvard-lil/website-static/app/_posts/2014-03-25-curiosity-for-collections.md

   * We need to replace our aging online collection building tools: Virtual Collections and TED

-  * We’ve been creating digital content for 15 years at Harvard, so now have a good foundation for combining and presenting collections in new ways.
+  * We've been creating digital content for 15 years at Harvard, so now have a good foundation for combining and presenting collections in new ways.
 The new service would be called CURIOSity, and, as Wendy notes, it does not exist yet.

 **NOTE: Live-blogging.** Getting things wrong.
 Missing points.
 Omitting key information.
 Introducing artificial choppiness.
 Over-emphasizing small matters.
 Paraphrasing badly.
 Not running a spellpchecker.
 Mangling other people's ideas and words.
 You are  _warned_, people.